RemoteMetering/geteventstore-promise/README.md

 > yarn add @metronomic/kurrentdb-client

 In your application:
-> import EventStore from '@metronomic/kurrentdb-client';
+> import KurrentDB from '@metronomic/kurrentdb-client';

 # Common methods